saffa19/MUD/README.md

 - players can ask for help
 - players can get info on current location in game
 - CGS D complete

+## 21 March 2019
+- Did CGS B:
+- Server list works
+- More than one instance of MUD can be generated
+- Users can view list and decide if they want to create a new MUD or join an existing one

+#### 22:23 still no beer :(
+- CGS C done (except for picking things up in the MUD)